F0lak/dm_open_ref/ref/image/image.md

 state.
 Note that after the creation of an overlay, no link remains between the overlay and the object that was used to create it.
-If you change the image after that time, it will not change the overlay, which is simply a \"snapshot\" of the original image.
+If you change the image after that time, it will not change the overlay, which is simply a "snapshot" of the original image.

 > [!TIP]
 > **See also:**